oceanprotocol/market/README.md

 npm run serve
 ```

+The build command runs `next export` and outputs a static site under `./out`, ready to be deployed.

 ## ⬆️ Deployment

 Every branch or Pull Request is automatically deployed to multiple hosts for redundancy and emergency reasons: